jaimederringer/personality_assessment/README.md

 - Retrospective Reports
 - Henry et al. (1994).
 On the "remembrance of things past": A longitudinal evaluation of the retrospective method.
 Psychological Assessment. [https://doi.org/10.1037/1040-3590.6.2.92](https://doi.org/10.1037/1040-3590.6.2.92)
 - Hardt & Rutter (2004).
 Validity of adult retrospective reports of adverse childhood experiences: Review of the evidence.
 Journal of Child Psychology and Psychiatry. [https://doi.org/10.1111/j.1469-7610.2004.00218.x](https://doi.org/10.1111/j.1469-7610.2004.00218.x)
 - Oltmanns, Jackson, & Oltmanns (2020).
 Personality change: Longitudinal self-other agreement and convergence with retrospective-reports.
-Journal of Personality and Social Psychology. [https://doi.org/10.1037/pspp0000238](https://doi.org/10.1037/pspp0000238)
+Journal of Personality and Social Psychology. [https://doi.org/10.1037/pspp0000238](https://doi.org/10.1037/pspp0000238) (open access)
 - Pryiomka (2018).
 Quantitative dogmatism in character assessment and its implications for education: A case study of grit.
 Social and Personality Psychology Compass. [https://doi.org/10.1111/spc3.12388](https://doi.org/10.1111/spc3.12388)
 - Write a brief (1-2 pages) discussion of the three clusters of standards for Educational Testing and Assessment (pp. 195-201) applied to your Course Project test